Hyde Park Community United Methodist Church

 Communicable disease policies and procedures will be reviewed annually with the entire staff.
 Training in communicable diseases and proper sanitary procedures will be provided to the staff periodically as city and state requirements dictate.
 Staff members are trained in first aid, communicable disease and CPR by a registered nurse, a physician or the American Red Cross.

-Elevated temperature (100 degrees or more, auxiliary) Skin rash
+• Elevated temperature (100 degrees or more, auxilliary)

 Discipline Policy

-Discipline is the responsibility of the teacher and/or the assistant teacher or the one responsible for the safety of the children at that time.
+Discipline is the responsibility of the teacher/assistant teacher or the one responsible for the safety of the children at that time.
 Constructive developmentally appropriate child guidance and management techniques will be used at all times, and will include such measures as redirection, separation from problem situations, talking with the child about the situation and encouragement of appropriate behavior.

 Record-keeping